huggingface/hub-docs/docs/hub/timm.md

 model = timm.create_model("hf_hub:sgugger/resnet50d", pretrained=True)
 ```

-If you want to see how to load a specific model, you can click **Use in timm** and you will be given a working snippet that you can load it!
+If you want to see how to load a specific model, you can click **Use in timm** and you will be given a working snippet to load it!

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/libraries-timm_snippet1.png"/>